physionetchallenges/physionetchallenges.github.io/index.md

 ## <a name="news"></a> Select News

+- <a name="2024.02.29"></a>__February 29, 2024:__ We are [now accepting](https://groups.google.com/g/physionet-challenges/) unofficial phase submissions for the 2023 Challenge.
+Please read the [submissions instructions](2024/submissions), double check your code, and [submit](https://docs.google.com/forms/d/e/1FAIpQLScFZNXv5rc-KlBxZMBB5IX8jRWHR-hADuheOtRWs5x1XzZo4w/viewform?usp=sf_link) your code when ready.

 - <a name="2024.01.25"></a>__January 25, 2024:__ The NIH-funded George B. Moody PhysioNet Challenge 2024 is [now open](https://groups.google.com/g/physionet-challenges/c/PBaLtvnwuRA)!
 Please read this website for details and share questions and comments on [Challenge forum](https://groups.google.com/g/physionet-challenges/).
 This year's Challenge is generously sponsored by [MathWorks](https://www.mathworks.com/) and [AWS](https://aws.amazon.com/).

 - <a name="2023.10.10"></a>__October 10, 2023:__ The winners of the 2023 Challenge were announced on 4 October 2023 at [CinC 2023](https://cinc2023.org) in Atlanta, GA, USA.
 Congratulations, teams!
 See the [results](2023/results) and [papers](2023/papers) as well as the [full announcement](https://groups.google.com/g/physionet-challenges/c/9FRZp9wbnKo) for the final steps in this year's Challenge.